 - Business layer (Functional Testing) validations include validation that data is reporting within ranges of the business,

-- Reporting layer (UI testing) – using some visualization to confirm the data is within ranges.
+- Reporting layer (UI testing) – using visualization to confirm the data is within ranges.

 Here are some data-specific products that help you accomplish these levels of automation.
 Some are open source, and some are paid products depending on your budget or needs:

-Most importantly, focus on high-value items and delivering quick and immediate business results and value.
-It is pointless to spend three years delivering a project that defines all data modelling well, figures out all security and data infrastructure, and finally goes live to something that showed zero value in three years and cost millions of dollars.
+Most importantly, focus on high-value items and deliver quick and immediate business results and value.
+It is pointless to spend three years delivering a project that defines all data modeling well, figures out all security and data infrastructure, and finally goes live to something that showed zero value in three years and cost millions of dollars.

 While the list of things you should monitor is long, you can use this list below as a guideline: